Geonovum/ogc-api-testbed/README.md

 This repo contains all that is needed to bootstrap, configure and maintain (CI/CD) a remote deployment of an OGC API web-service stack using modern "DevOps" tooling.
 You can use it as a [GitHub Template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template) to configure and run your own instance.
+See for example the [OGC API Sandbox repo](https://github.com/Geonovum/ogc-api-sandbox).

 The main design principles are: